 • Timer – respect that contact time.

-• Treats – because good dogs deserve snacks.
+• Treats – because good dogs deserve snacks like frozen dog treats.

 A summer backyard works great; a warm bathroom does the trick in winter.
 Drop a non-slip mat in the tub to avoid cartoon-style wipeouts.